Michael Conquers Satan by Guido Reni, in Santa Maria della Concezione, Rome, 1636

 But it does not follow well that in order to steal from a strong man (i.e. Satan) Jesus must tie up Satan to steal his property… what property?
 Not the demons.
 The demons are cast out, not pilfered.
 Nor does it seem reasonable that Satan must be tied up to exorcise demons from human victims, for Jesus does not ever seem to need to do this when performing an exorcism.
 Rather it seems another parable of thieves gives us better insight into what Jesus meant: that the Kingdom of God will come like a thief in the night:

 “Keep awake therefore, for you do not know on what day your Lord is coming.
 But understand this: if the owner of the house had known in what part of the night the thief was coming, he would have stayed awake and would not have let his house be broken into.
-Therefore you also must be ready, for the Son of Man is coming at an unexpected hour.”
+Therefore you also must be ready, for the Son of Man is coming at an unexpected hour.”—Matthew 24:42-44

 The notion here is that the Kingdom of God (i.e the new eon of righteousness and holiness) will come at an unspecified time and date, but it was presumed two-thousand years ago that it was going to be very soon.
 It comes and cast down the wicked, and holiness will finally reign supreme.
 It is abundantly clear that writers of the New Testament regarded their time as an age of evil.
 Even Jesus calls the people of his time an “evil generation” (Matthew 12:39, 16:4; Luke 11:29).
 Thus this world is the Kingdom of Satan.
 Satan is referred to in The Gospel of John as being the “ruler of this world” (12:31, 14:30), and that he will be driven out of this world.
 Paul also took up this notion that Satan is the Lord of this World in II Corinthians 4:4 (“god of this world”).
 The basic notion implied here that since the world is sinful, the Pharisees are corrupt, government officials are wicked, and many are possessed by demons, then this is Satan’s world.
 But Jesus’s promise is that when he returns he will put down the power of Satan and bring the Kingdom of God.